A visit inside the magnificent Tower Bridge, London

 Tower of London & Tower Bridge, London, UK

-However, you’ll find lots of fun facts on the walls, so you’ll have plenty of excuses to stop and catch your breath.
-Plus, you’ll get to discover everything you could ever need to know about the building of the bridge in child-friendly terms.
+As you ascend, you’ll find lots of fun facts on the walls, including everything you could ever need to know about the building of the bridge in child-friendly terms.
+It’s a good excuse to stop and catch your breath!

 7 fun facts we learned about Tower Bridge in London: –